 To learn more about these benefits and uses of purified water, check out a post I wrote: Deionized vs Distilled Water for Detailing – When to Use It!

-Option 2: Household Water Softening System
+Option 2: Household water softening system

 Hard water is a result of dirt and minerals being carried to the surface of a well.
-Magnesium and calcium are a couple of the most common and is pretty much a result of water and limestone interacting underground.
+Magnesium and calcium are a couple of the most common, a result of water and limestone interacting underground.